Ramón Nomar

-Ramon Nomar (born 9 January 1974) is a Venezuelan-born Spanish pornographic actor and director.
+Ramón Nomar (born 9 January 1974) is a Venezuelan-born Spanish pornographic actor and director.
 His accolades include the Hot d'Or Award for Best New Actor and the XBIZ Award for Male Performer of the Year.
 Nomar broke into the pornographic film industry after being discovered by Italian director Luca Damiano at a casting contest.
 He has worked with pornographic film producers Reality Kings, Brazzers and New Sensation.

 Nomar eventually broke into both the European and U.S. industries.
 He is one of the most popular actors in the porn industry.
 He has stated in the past that he had always been in favor of well-scripted features as opposed to gonzo pornography, although he had no objections to appearing in films of either style.

 Early life

 Nomar was born in Caracas, Venezuela, but grew up in A Coruña, Spain.
 He built his first bicycle himself, searching for parts in various junkyards.
 At 16, he expressed a desire to perform in pornographic films after developing a fascination with Rocco Siffredi's films.
 He also became passionate about water sports such as surfing and spearfishing, used his additional funding for surf training, and participated in surfing competitions.

 Nomar recalls being restless in school, often getting into trouble and showing a reluctance to learn.
 After quitting school, he started working in the events department of A Coruña, where he hung posters on the street.
 He also worked as a waiter.
 He completed the nine-month service in the Navy in the Canary Islands.
-In 1994, at the age of 21, he started working in a local sex shop, where, in addition to running the store, he also ran a peep-show for a year.
+In 1994, at the age of 20, he started working in a local sex shop, where, in addition to running the store, he also ran a peep show for a year.